moby/moby/docs/sources/userguide/dockerlinks.md

     aed84ee21bde  training/webapp:latest    python app.py         16 hours ago        Up 2 minutes       0.0.0.0:49154->5000/tcp  web

-We can see our named containers, `db` and `web`, and we can see that the `db` containers also shows `web/db` in the `NAMES` column.
-This tells us that the `web` container is linked to the `db` container in a parent/child relationship.
+We can see our named containers, `db` and `web`, and we can see that the `db` container also shows `web/db` in the `NAMES` column.
+This tells us that the `web` container is linked to the `db` container, which allows it to access information about the `db` container.

 So what does linking the containers do?
-Well we've discovered the link creates a parent-child relationship between the two containers.
-The child container, here `web`, can access information on the parent container `db`.
-To do this Docker creates a secure tunnel between the containers without the need to expose any ports externally on the container.
-You'll note when we started the `db` container we did not use either of the `-P` or `-p` flags.
-As we're linking the containers we don't need to expose the PostgreSQL database via the network.
+We've learned that a link creates a source container that can provide information about itself to a recipient.
+In our example, the recipient, `web`, can access information about the source `db`.
+To do this, Docker creates a secure tunnel between the containers without the need to expose any ports externally on the container; you'll note when we started the `db` container we did not use either the `-P` or `-p` flags.
+That's a big benefit of
+linking: we don't need to expose the source container, here the PostgreSQL database, to the network.

-Docker exposes connectivity information for the parent container inside the child container in two ways:
+Docker exposes connectivity information for the source container to the recipient container in two ways:

 * Environment variables,
 * Updating the `/etc/hosts` file.